berto/berto.com/docs/about.md

 — 2006-2007: Research intern at Caltech, building road vision software for the DARPA race.
 — 2002-2007: EE+CS Engineering at the University of Porto.

-I'm also an advisor and angel investorm check it at [Portotype](https://portotype.com).
+I'm also an advisor and angel investor.
+Check it at [Portotype](https://portotype.com).

 I cycle (casually) and run.